nabeelvalley/docs/src/content/docs/aws/lambda-custom-authorizer.md

 ---
 published: true
 title: Simple Lambda Custom Authorizer
-subtitle: Using a Lambda for Authorization and Authentication on AWS API Gateway
+description: Using a Lambda for Authorization and Authentication on AWS API Gateway
 ---

 ## Custom Authorizers